hashicorp/consul/website/source/docs/agent/http.html.markdown

 as well as any system level health checks.
 This allows a client to avoid sending traffic to nodes failing health tests, or who are reporting warnings.

+Providing the "?passing" query parameter will filter results to only nodes with all checks in the passing state.
+This can be used to avoid some filtering logic on the client side.
+(Added in Consul 0.2)

 Users can also built in support for dynamic load balancing and other features by incorporating the use of health checks.